richardalligier/prc/README.md

 - airports.csv file from [ourairports.com](https://ourairports.com)
 - metar files from [https://mesonet.agron.iastate.edu/ASOS/](https://mesonet.agron.iastate.edu/ASOS/)
 - Wikipedia pages for the MTOW and EOW not inside OpenAP

+[¹] Think of the bias-variance decomposition and its usage in bagging.
+This decomposition is valid with randomness in general not just randomness introduced by bagging.
+[^2] Vanilla here refers to tree with simple where one variable is compared to a constant threshold: $X_i<Threshold$